software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 6
 >
-> 1. Add these two user stories to the "Product Backlog" board in Trello.
-The user stories should be initially in the "In sprint" list of the board.
-> 2. Add the tasks to the "Sprint 1 Backlog" board in Trello.
-The tasks should be initially in the "To do" list of the board.

-## GitHub workflow

-TODO

-{: .important-title }

-> Exercise 7
->
 > One of the group members should create a GitHub organization for the project.
 Once the organization is created, add other group members to the organization as collaborators.

 {: .important-title }

-> Exercise 8
+> Exercise 7
 >
 > Fork repository

 {: .important-title }

-> Exercise 9
+> Exercise 8
 >
 > Each group member should _clone_ the project's GitHub repository for their local computer with the `git clone` command.
 Remember to use the SSH address of the GitHub repository with the command.
 Once each group member has the repository on their local computer, do the following:
 >